AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-configuration.md

 ![Image of the required mappings in the UI activation flow.](/help/destinations/destination-sdk/assets/required-mappings.png)

-Use the parameters described in the table below if you would like to add required mappings in the activation workflow.
+Use the parameters described in the table below if you would like to add required mappings in the activation workflow for your destination.

 |Parameter | Type | Description|
 |---------|----------|------|